KAUFMANN/GRATKOWSKI/DE JOODE

 Clifford Allen, Signal to Noise magazine (review of palaë)

 "...the power of their collective history is highlighted during their third album's opening number, where de Joode's athletic and falsetto bass is matched with unerring timbral precision by the blunted subtone of Gratkowski's clarinet.
 The two musicians jive around each other, their counterpoint gelling into a cracked continuum, which Kaufmann bolsters using the inside of his piano.
+It's like the three musicians are channelling themselves through the same default sound – a strikingly original opening gambit to a savvy hour of improvised music.”

 Philip Clark, The Wire (review of palaë)